 Cooperative Agreements are used when FSU and an international institution of similar academic standing agree to explore partnership activities.
 This document is an agreement to start discussions and identify future collaborative endeavors.
 These are usually very general and serve to agree to start discussions and identify future endeavors.
 Once a specific project has been identified between the two institutions, an addendum needs to be developed to outline the details of said project.

 Cooperative Agreements are not appropriate for reciprocal student exchanges where students are enrolled at the host institutions and pay home tuition and fees.

-Faculty members interested in initiating an international cooperative agreement are invited to meet with the Program Director, Global Pathways Certificate and Exchanges to discuss the procedures and support for establishing an agreement.
+Faculty members interested in initiating an international cooperative agreement are invited to meet with the Program Director, FSU International Initiatives to discuss the procedures and support for establishing an agreement.
 Together, they will complete the “Application of Intent to Establish an International Cooperative Agreement.”
 To be determined:

 An “International Agreement for a Reciprocal Student Exchange Program between an International University and Florida State University” is used when FSU and an institution of similar academic standing agree to a formal exchange of students at either the undergraduate or graduate level.
 This contract outlines the responsibilities of the institutions as well as the responsibilities of the students.
 Students enroll in, earn credit hours and pay tuition and fees to their home institutions while studying at the host institutions.
 These agreements are supported by Florida Statute.
 The policy governing these agreements is outlined in International Reciprocal Student Exchange Agreements: Policy.
 Procedures for implementing international reciprocal student exchange agreements are outlined in International Reciprocal Student Exchange Agreements: Procedures.